Tiberius II Constantine: Elevation as caesar (574–578)

-Alongside generous donations, he also proceeded to reduce state revenue by removing taxes on wine and bread instituted by Justinian I. He continued the official ban on the sale of governorships, which was highly popular.
-He also negotiated a truce with the Avars, paying them 80,000 nomismata per year for which the Avars agreed to defend the Danube frontier, thereby allowing Tiberius to transfer troops across to the east for a planned renewal of the conflict against the Persians.
+Alongside generous donations, he also proceeded to reduce state revenue by removing taxes on wine and bread instituted by Justinian I and continued Justin's ban on the sale of governorships.
+In 575, he remitted tax arrears down to 571 and reduced taxes by a quarter for four years.

+He also negotiated a truce with the Avars, paying them 80,000 solidi per year for which the Avars agreed to defend the Danube frontier, thereby allowing Tiberius to transfer troops across to the east for a planned renewal of the conflict against the Persians.
 In 575, Tiberius began moving the armies of Thrace and Illyricum to the eastern provinces.
-Buying time to make the necessary preparations, he agreed to a three-year truce with the Persians, paying 30,000 nomismata, though the truce excluded action in the region around Armenia.
+Buying time to make the necessary preparations, he agreed to an additional truce with the Persians for three years, paying 30,000 solidi annually, though the truce excluded the wars in Armenia.
 Not content with making preparations, Tiberius also used this period to send reinforcements to Italy under the command of Baduarius with orders to stem the Lombard invasion.
 He saved Rome from the Lombards and allied the Empire with Childebert II, the King of the Franks, to defeat them.
 Unfortunately, Baduarius was defeated and killed in 576, allowing even more imperial territory in Italy to slip away.
 Tiberius was unable to respond as the Sassanid Emperor Khosrau I struck at the empire's Armenian provinces in 576, sacking Melitene and Sebastea.
-Shifting his attention eastward, Tiberius sent his general Justinian with the eastern armies to push the Persians back across the Euphrates.
-The Byzantines followed, and pushed deep into Persian territory, culminating in a raid on Atropatene.
+Shifting his attention eastward, Tiberius sent his general Justinian with the eastern armies to push Khosrau and the Persians back across the Euphrates.
+The Byzantines led by Justinian pushed deep into Persian territory, culminating in a raid on Atropatene.
 In 577, however, Justinian was defeated in Persian Armenia, forcing a Byzantine withdrawal.
 In response to that defeat, Tiberius replaced Justinian with the future emperor Maurice.
 During the truce that Tiberius concluded with Khosrau, he busily enhanced the army of the east not only with transfers from his western armies but also through barbarian recruits, which he formed into a new foederati unit, amounting to some 15,000 troops by the end of his reign.